Last Updated on

 7) Conduct as many video meetings as possible.

 Face-to-face interaction doesn’t have to be a casualty of remote work.
-Conduct daily stand-ups or team meetings via video conferencing software to maintain that personal connection.
+Conduct daily stand-ups or virtual team meetings via video conferencing software to maintain that personal connection.

 8) Set regular work hours.